 The Court reasoned that because of their relative immaturity and lack of experience, children "cannot be viewed simply as miniature adults."

-Since minors' comprehension of their situation differs from that of adults, the Court reasoned, their understanding of when a questioning constitutes custody will also differ.
+Since minors' comprehension of their situation differs from that of adults, their understanding of when a questioning constitutes a custody will also differ.

-Questions About Police Questioning of Minors?
+Concerns About Police Questioning of Minors?
 Contact an Attorney

 If you or someone you love has been arrested for a juvenile justice offense, you'll want to understand if the laws regarding Miranda warnings for minors was followed.
 A good first step in the process is to speak with a criminal defense attorney who can review the facts of the case and be a legal advocate.